Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   **5.** But soon after, there was an error with the BASH on my computer.
 Bash scripts are files containing code that tell the computer to do something.
 And since there was some error with my computer’s bash, I had to change it manually.
   **6.** So, I manually edited the bash and then saved it.
 After all this, I ran the program all over again.
 Then I used the “ls”, “cd”, and “sudo” commands to navigate to the folder where the Arduino firmware was.
   **7.** Now, I tried to flash the command “./flash_mac_test.sh”.
 It finally flashed the software and asked for my username and password for my edge impulse account.
   **8.** Once I typed this in, I was able to choose which project I wanted to connect my arduino to.
 Then my Arduino was connected to my laptop through edge impulse.
-Now I am able to finally create a Model to detect falls using edge impulse.
+  **9.** Now, I was finally able to create a Model to detect falls using edge impulse.

 # Schematics
 <img src="Impulse.jpeg" alt="Figure 1 - Creating an impulse with the workflow… 1.Collecting Data; 2.Preprocessing the data; 3.Designing the Neural Network; 4.Training the model." width="650" height="350">